Rabies, Disease & Vector Control Program

 Terms

-Arbovirus: Arbovirus are viruses transmitted by bloodsucking arthropods such as mosquitoes, ticks and fleas.
+Arbovirus: Arbovirus are viruses spread by arthropods like ticks, mosquitoes, and other insects.

 Call the ECDOH immediately at (716) 961-6800; after business hours call (716) 961-7898.
 We will investigate the situation and advise you on what to do.